GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/check-past-health-check-success.md

 ### Uncertain Remediation

 Check the logs and monitoring metrics for the instances associated with backend service {bs_url}, focusing on recent timeframes to see if there were any errors, crashes, or resource exhaustion issues.
-You can also inspect any application-specific logs for errors or warnings.
+Also inspect any application-specific logs for errors or warnings.